toshas/torch-discounted-cumsum/README.md

 Features of the package:
 - CPU: sequential algorithm in C++
 - GPU: parallel algorithm in CUDA
-- Gradients computation wrt input
+- Gradients computation for input and gamma
+- Batch support for input and gamma
 - Both left and right directions of summation supported
 - PyTorch bindings